Eric-Chung-0511/Learning-Record/Data Science Projects/Dog Breed Classifier/README.md

 ## 🌐 Try it Yourself:
-You can test the model directly on [PawMatch AI](https://huggingface.co/spaces/DawnC/Dog_Breed_Classifier), where it’s live and ready to classify your dog images.
-Simply upload an image, the model will identify the breed and give you some information about it.
+You can test the model directly on HuggingFace — I call it [PawMatch AI]((https://huggingface.co/spaces/DawnC/Dog_Breed_Classifier)).
+It's live and ready to classify your dog images with just a simple upload!
+The model will not only identify the breed but also provide detailed information about it, including key traits and care tips.

 ## 📚 Acknowledgments and References:
 - [Stanford Dogs Dataset](https://www.kaggle.com/datasets/jessicali9530/stanford-dogs-dataset/data)